If you put your Raspberry Pi or Arduino in the wild, can you track its location? If you had this GPS module, you would!

-This Grove - GPS module is a cost-efficient and field-programmable gadget armed with a SIM28 (U-blox 6 is old version) and serial communication configuration.
-It features 22 tracking / 66 acquisition channel GPS receiver.
-The sensitivity of tracking and acquisition both reach up to -160dBm, making it a great choice for personal navigation projects and location services, as well as an outstanding one among products of the same price class.
+This Grove - GPS module is a cost-efficient and field-programmable gadget armed with a SIM28 module and serial communication configuration.
+Similar to other Grove series sensors, it plugs directly into the Grove interface development board and provides a precise, sensitive, low power GPS module for position recognition anywhere in the world.
+It features 22 tracking / 66 acquisition channels GPS receiver.
+The sensitivity of tracking and acquisition both reach up to -160dBm, making it a great choice for personal navigation projects and location services, as well as An outstanding one among products of the same price class.

 Input Voltage: 3.3/5V